prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Messages.md

   * *KINDLE* - Amazon
   * *Viber*

-<q>**Viber Initiation!** Viber integration is available only on request.
+<q>**Viber Integration!** Viber integration is available only on request.
 Please contact Viber directly requesting GameSparks integration if you are interested.</q>
 * *Message* \- The message to be sent.
 * *Title* \- The title of the Message.
 * *Subtitle* \- The subtitle of the Message.